Disability Insurance Attorneys You Can Count on in Your Time of Need

 This website is designed to provide only general information.
 The information presented on this website is not formal legal advice.
 You should not rely on any general information from any source for making legal decisions.
 Each legal matter is unique and requires specific attention from a qualified and experienced attorney.
 Unless a representation agreement has been signed with the Law Offices of Silver and Silver, we are not your legal representatives.

 Click here to Read More

 What does it cost?

-Fees in cases that are successful beyond the ALJ level at the Appeals Council or in Federal Court are determined by the judge who makes the final decision, but again will not exceed 25% of back due benefits.
+Fees in cases that are successful beyond the ALJ level at the Appeals Council or in Federal Court are determined by the judge who makes the final decision.
+These fees, again, will not exceed 25% of back-due benefits.